joe-boadi/cplus-for-beginners/README.md

 ## *Contributions*

-All and sundry willing to help in making the c++ journey worthwile can surely contribute to the project.<br>
+All and sundry willing to help in making the c++ journey worthwile can surely contribute to this project.<br>
 Add some interesting programs to enthuse beginners and intermediates alike.<br>
-Feel free to fork this repo for to have an easy access, pull request & add those lines.
-I will be glad for your immense support for the fraternity<br>
+Feel free to fork this repo to have an easy access, pull request & add those lines.
+I will be glad for your immense support & contribution for the fraternity<br>
 Let's reach the outer world.<br>
 Let's grow the tech family.<br>